Social Security Disability For Veterans With PTSDUpdated: March 23, 2021

-But before you can be evaluated for your ability to qualify based on financial need, veterans are required to submit a claim to the SSA that includes providing medical evidence from “an acceptable medical source” to assess the nature and severity of the condition.
+But before you can be evaluated for your ability to qualify based on financial need, veterans must submit a claim to the SSA that includes providing medical evidence from “an acceptable medical source” to assess the nature and severity of the condition.

 This is true of both mental and physical issues.
 Your PTSD diagnosis alone will not be enough to qualify for SSD-evidence is required.

-The Social Security Administration requires each case to be assessed and much like submitting a claim the Department of Veterans Affairs for disability compensation, the veteran must submit medical evidence including:
+The Social Security Administration requires each case to be assessed, and much like submitting a claim to the Department of Veterans Affairs for disability compensation, the veteran must submit medical evidence, including:

 - Information or evidence of the disorder from your physician

 - Evidence from other health care providers, including but not limited to physician assistants, psychiatric nurse practitioners, licensed clinical social workers, etc.